deniz195/zeroguess/README.md

 ### Canonical Representations

-Many fitting functions can produce identical outputs with different parameter combinations.
+Many fitting functions produce identical outputs with different parameter combinations.
 For example, in a double Gaussian function, swapping the parameters of the two peaks produces the same curve:

 ```python
 # These two parameter sets produce identical curves